How to use the Good Fish Guide

 4 minute read

 Good Fish Guide seafood ratings are based on three key things: what it is, where it was caught or farmed, and how.
 In some cases, this information must be on the packet by law.
-It fundamentally changes the sustainability of what you're eating, so it's worth checking.
+It fundamentally changes the sustainability of what you're eating.

 What species is it?